jwango/blog-react/README.md

 [ ] Sync webpack configs between server and client for compiling React code
 [x] Refactor server to use controller and service model
 [x] Add service injection modelling for DI lookup
-[ ] Hook up /posts endpoint to use DB data
+[x] Hook up /posts endpoint to use DB data
+[ ] Add env switch to change which post service is used